Guidance & Definitions

 You should consider this in your risk assessment.

-In Tier 3: Very High alert, clinically extremely vulnerable individuals are strongly advised to work from home, but can still attend work if they cannot work from home.
+Clinically extremely vulnerable individuals are advised to work from home where possible but can still attend work if they cannot work from home.
 Employers should consider whether clinically extremely vulnerable individuals can take on an alternative role or change their working patterns temporarily to avoid travelling during busy periods.

 Steps that will usually be needed: